paulrobertpine/gatsby-songbook/songs/close-my-eyes.md

 Verse 1
 G                      C  G
 I'll close my eyes and listen
+G/F# Em                 C
-G/Fto   you, the corn come out.
+to   you, the corn come out.
           Am       Em               C
 Don't you hear the stars, they glisten,
    G     D      C     C/B  C/A
 as we go in and out.
 G                            C  G
 Down where the trees grow together,
+G/F# Em                 C
-G/Fand the western path comes to an end
+and the western path comes to an end
            Am      Em              C
 to see the sign it says 'clear weather',
      G          D         C